Brain & Body

 Our brain forms an inseparable functional unit with our body.
 If the brain is diseased, this has consequences for the body and vice versa.
 In order to understand how Alzheimer’s disease or other forms of dementia affect us and which early warning signals point to a dementia problem, it makes sense to take a look at the brain structure and the first affected brain areas.

-Hormones are the messenger substances with which the brain and body communicate.
-Hormones are produced in various hormonal glands in our body and brain and play a decisive role in almost all processes in the human body.
-They send stress signals to the cells (stress hormones), decide how our metabolism functions during rest periods (thyroid hormones) or control our reproduction (sex hormones).
+Hormones are the messenger substances that brain and body use to communicate.
+Hormones are produced by hormonal glands in our body (also in our brain) and play a decisive role in almost all processes in the human body.
+They send stress signals to the cells (stress hormones), decide how our metabolism functions during rest periods (thyroid hormones) and control our reproduction (sex hormones).
 Human life does not function without hormones.
 Disturbances in the hormone balance have far-reaching consequences for our health.
-The balance in the hormone balance is also of great importance for the health of the brain.
+Hormone balance has also great importance for brain’s health.

 In addition, we humans form a microcosm and a symbiosis with the billions of bacteria that live in and on our body.
-More bacteria live in our intestines than we have cells in our body.
+The number of bacteria living in our intestines is bigger than the number of cells we have in our entire body.
 These bacteria fulfil important functions for us, they help us to digest food, produce vitamins and influence our immune system.
-For years it has been increasingly clear to science that disturbances in this sensitive ecosystem, the microbiome, have far-reaching consequences for our health and can make us ill or keep us healthy.
+In recent years it has become increasingly clear that disturbances in this sensitive ecosystem, the microbiome, have far-reaching consequences for our health and can make us ill or keep us healthy.

 A third important factor influencing brain health is the energy supply to our thinking apparatus.
 The brain is the largest energy consumer of the body, so a lack of energy supply is catastrophic for all cognitive and motor performance of humans.
 Memory performance, cognitive abilities and concentration are all negatively affected.